31 genera

 Flowers: May-August

-Distribution: Occurring west of the Cascades crest in Washington; British Columbia south to Washington in western North America; native to eastern North America; also introduced in Chile.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to Washington; native to eastern North America; also introduced in Chile.

 Habitat: Streambanks, culverts, ditches, and moist forest edges, typically where disturbed.